-What preschooler doesn't love the hands-on gooiness of papier-mache?
-This papier-mache bracelet is simple to make, and the result is truly stunning!
+What preschooler doesn't love the hands-on gooiness of papier-mâché?
+This papier-mâché bracelet is simple to make, and the result is truly stunning!
 Your preschooler will love adding her own personal touch to the piece, and she'll practice color recognition and develop those fine motor skills in the process.

-It's true—papier-mache can be very messy, especially when an excited preschooler is involved.
+It's true—papier-mâché can be very messy, especially when an excited preschooler is involved.
 But with a little preparation and forethought, your fun can be blissfully worry-free: just lay a few sheets of newspaper over your work surface and have your child wear a smock or old shirt.
 Clean-up will be a snap!

-What You Need:
+What You Do:

 - Help wrap the strip of cardboard around your child's wrist to create the base of the bracelet.
 Make sure it's large enough to fit over her wrist.
 Staple it in place and cut off the extra cardboard.